-Using mobile data has never been cheaper but the erosion in the revenue per gigabyte slowed compared to previous reports.
-It was again Spain that had the fastest erosion, 35%, while it was Turkey that overtook the position with the slowest erosion - 9%.
+Using mobile data has generally never been cheaper but the erosion in the revenue per gigabyte slowed compared to previous reports.
+It was again Spain that had the fastest erosion, 35%, while Iceland - for the first time ever for a country in this series of analyses - reported an increase.